avinetworks/devops/monitoring/graphite/README.md

 ## avi_controllers.json

 To Add an Additional Controller to Monitor this file will need to modified.
-Password is base64 encoded.
+Password can be plaintext or base64 encoded.

 EXAMPLE: